tylertitsworth/5th-age-srd/Classes/Wizard.md

 **Attack:** Intelligence + Level vs. PD

-**Hit:** The target takes 100 ongoing negative energy damage.
+**Hit:** The target takes 100 ongoing necrotic damage.
 If it rolls a natural 5 or less on its save, increase the ongoing damage by 50.

 **Miss:** 50 ongoing damage